What is pure risk?

 Pure risk refers to risks that are beyond human control and result in a loss or no loss with no possibility of financial gain.
 Fires, floods and other natural disasters are categorized as pure risk, as are unforeseen incidents, such as acts of terrorism or untimely deaths.

-Risk managers deal with risk in four basic ways: They reduce it, avoid it, accept it or transfer it.
+Risk managers deal with risk in four basic ways: They reduce risk, avoid risk, accept it or transfer it.
 Many types of pure risk are dealt with by purchasing insurance coverage for the potential loss, which transfers the risk to an insurance company.

 What are examples of pure risk?